-In order to provide the ability to export tracing information as a live stream, one must ensure a maximum latency between the moment the event is written to the memory buffers and the moment it is ready to be read by the consumer.
+In order to provide the ability to export tracing information as a live stream, we need to provide an upper bound on the maximum latency between the moment the event is written to the memory buffers and the moment it is ready to be read by the consumer.
 However, because the information is only made available for reading after a sub-buffer has been filled, a low event rate channel might never be ready for reading until the final buffer flush is done when tracing is stopped.

-LTTng implements a per-CPU sub-buffer flush function which can be executed concurrently with tracing.
+To get around this problem, LTTng implements a per-CPU sub-buffer flush function which can be executed concurrently with tracing.
 It shares many similarities with tracing an event.
 However, it won't flush an empty sub-buffer because there is no information to send and it does not reserve space in the buffer.
 The only supplementary step required to stream the information is to call the buffer flush for each channel periodically in a per-CPU timer interrupt.